mcore1976/thermometer-ATTINY85-Nokia5110LCD-DHT11/README.md

 "main3.c" and "compileatmega3" files are for DHT22 sensor and 1MHz clock of ATTINY85/45 ( ultra low power consumption)

+Link to video how to program the chip : https://www.youtube.com/watch?v=7klgyNzZ2TI

 to see how it works - look here https://www.youtube.com/watch?v=r6nF1iJ2r-M